 But, as with any “pest” problem, the first step is to clearly determine that it really is a problem—and one that warrants action.

 Then, research which options you have to safely protect your plants—or at least some of them— without causing harm to the ecosystem.
 Many popular slug “solutions” are neither good for the garden or wildlife.

-Because these odd, slimy creatures are food for so many animals including birds, frogs, toads, hedgehogs, beetles, spiders, snakes, lizards, and more, eliminating them is not an option.
+Because these odd, slimy creatures are food for so many animals including birds, frogs and toads, hedgehogs, beetles, spiders, snakes, lizards, and more, eliminating them is not an option.

 To deal with them, we have to manage our expectations—accepting their role in nature—and come up with tactics that save some of those juicy lettuce leaves for us.

 - Slugs & Snails – What are they?

 - Easy Ways To Deal With Slugs

 Snails and slugs are gastropods—not insects.
 They belong to the mollusk group of animals which have soft bodies, no spines, and some sort of outer encasement or shell.